 To keep ourselves feeling balanced we need yoga!
 It is quite different to experience physical balance and emotional balance, and yet they share many commonalities.
 How is it that the practices of yoga – especially asana, pranayama and study of yoga philosophy – can help you hone your experience of balance in your body, mind and spirit?
 Join us for this immersive weekend to dive into this fascinating topic.
 We will investigate, experience, discuss and learn together!

-This special weekend is offered by our Yoga for Healthy Aging Faculty.
-Over the three days you will learn which types of poses help with physical balance and investigate the senses that support your body.
+This special weekend is offered by our Yoga for Healthy Aging Faculty via zoom.
+Over the three days you will learn which types of poses help with physical balance and agility.
 We will also learn how posture, strength and flexibility can support your emotional balance.
 From an anatomy perspective, participants will learn about the vestibular system, proprioception and interoception, plus how the senses related to sight, touch, smell and hearing work together.

 Throughout the weekend, each instructor will weave yoga philosophy to help you deepen your connection to the Vedic understanding of balance.
 By the end of the weekend, you will have a tool-kit of poses and a base of knowledge that you can utilize to support your physical and emotional well-being.

 You will have handouts to use after the weekend – and access to the recordings for 30 days.

 Friday 4:30– 6:30 pm PDT: Presentation on the anatomy and physiology of balance and the aging process with Shari Ser; followed by a restorative yoga practice with Deborah Saliby, based on B.K.S.
 Iyengar’s sequence Asanas for Emotional Stability outlined in his book Light on Life.